Many organizations rely on Security Operations centres (SOC) as a valuable resource for security incident detection.

 Some of the best practices to be followed when building a Security Operations centre in an organization include:

-1. Develop a strategy: Create a strategy that covers the required security needs and aligns with the organisation’s goals.
+1. Develop a strategy: Create a strategy that covers the required security needs and aligns with the organization’s goals.
 For example, understand what needs to be secured, how many endpoints are needed, the type of data that needs to be secured, whether there is a need for 24/7/365 availability from the SOC team, etc.

 2. Ensure that you have visibility across the organization: The SOC should have access to everything in an organization, no matter how small it is.
 In a larger infrastructure, they should cover every endpoint system.

-3. Invest in the right tools services: Handling security without the right automated tools to help deal with significant threats.
+3. Invest in the right tools and services: Handling security without the right automated tools to help deal with significant threats.
 Therefore, building successful SOCs depends heavily on investing in the right tools.

 4. Hire the best and train them well: Hiring talented staff and continually improving their skills is crucial to building successful SOCs.
 In addition, it is important to continually invest in training to improve their skills to enhance security and improve engagement and retention because the market for security talent is competitive.